zcq2542/MultilUserPainting/FinalProject/milestones/0/README.md

 ## Timeline

-- Date:
+- Date: 3/21
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M1 use case
-- Date:
+- Date: 3/22
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M2 Integration assignments
-- Date:
+- Date: 3/30
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M3 Network
-- Date:
+- Date: 3/31
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M4 Check-in #1
-- Date:
+- Date: 4/13
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M5 Extra feature
-- Date:
+- Date: 4/14
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M6 Check-in #2
-- Date:
+- Date: 4/18
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M7 Building software
-- Date:
+- Date: along with dev, finish on 4/18
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M8 Doc and structure
-- Date:
+- Date: along with dev, finish on 4/18
+	- Task/Milestone to be completed: M9 Testing
+- Date:4/19
-	- Task/Milestone to be completed
+	- Task/Milestone to be completed: M10 video